twystd/tweetnacl-go/README.md

 # TweetNaCl - GO port

-*tweetnacl-golang* is a port of Dan Bernstein's [TweetNaCl][tweetnacl] "crypto library in a 100 tweets" code to the Go language.
+*tweetnacl-go* is a port of Dan Bernstein's [TweetNaCl][tweetnacl] "crypto library in a 100 tweets" code to the Go language.
 It is implemented as a wrapper around the original code to preserve the design and timing characteristics of the original implementation.